Section 6.04 - Reference Brief

 Full rollout of 20x authorization path for all impact levels.
 OSCAL machine-readable packages become mandatory for new authorizations (RFC-0024, September 2026 deadline).

-Key Security Indicators (KSIs)
+Section D. Key Security Indicators

 KSIs are the continuous, automated security metrics that replace traditional point-in-time control assessments under FedRAMP 20x.
 Your system must be capable of producing and reporting these metrics automatically.